dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 However, DAG-Rider (Tusk) must inject input value every 4 (2) layers, which means that Narwhal transmissions are blocked on Consensus protocol actions.

-DAG-Rider is designed around "waves".
-In DAG-Rider, each wave consists of 4 DAG layers, at the end of which a leader is elected in retrospect uniformly at random, having constant probability of its proposal becoming committed.
-Tusk improves with a 3-layer wave and in overlapping the last layer of each wave with the first one of the next wave.

 [Bullshark](https://arxiv.org/abs/2201.05677")
 builds BFT Consensus riding on Narwhal for the partial synchrony model.
 It is also a "zero message overhead" protocol over the DAG, but due to a rigid wave-by-wave structure,